Famous Elizabethan Pirates

 Sir Humphrey Gilbert

-Sir Richard GrenvilleThe Revenge
+Sir Richard Grenville

 Famous Elizabethan Pirates raid the Spanish treasure fleets

 Elizabethan England had not matched the earlier Exploration exploits of the Spanish and Portuguese explorers during the early Age of Exploration.
-England had no colonies during the Elizabethan era so the famous Elizabethan pirates looked elsewhere for sources of revenue - the Spanish Treasure Fleets of the Spanish Main!
-The enmity between England and Spain resulted in the English War with Spain from 1585 - 1604 and the same famous Elizabethan pirates fighting, and defeating the Spanish Armada in 1588!
+England had no colonies during the Elizabethan era so the famous Elizabethan pirates looked elsewhere for sources of revenue - the Spanish Treasure Fleets of the Spanish Main.
+The enmity between England and Spain resulted in the English War with Spain from 1585 - 1604 and the same famous Elizabethan pirates fighting, and defeating the Spanish Armada in 1588.

 Famous Elizabethan Pirates or Privateers?

-Queen Elizabeth saw Catholic Spain as the enemy of the Protestant Nations such as England and the Netherlands.
-The Netherlands established the idea of legitimate pirates when Prince William funded Protestant Privateers to attack Spanish ships.
-Queen Elizabeth allowed the Dutch Privateers, or pirates depending on your point of view, a safe harbour in English ports.
-The English seamen such as Francis Drake witnessed the 'spoils of piracy' obtained from the hated Spanish and began to join their Dutch comrades as Elizabethan 'Privateers'.
 Elizabethan Privateers were lawful pirates who were authorised by their government and sovereign to attack the treasure ships of enemy nations.
 The English government issued ‘letters of marque’ to the famous Elizabethan pirates which licensed these sailors to plunder enemy ships.
 Letters of marque and reprisal, commissioned by the government, distinguished it from unauthorised pirate ships.
 The amous Elizabethan privateers, or pirates, thus became auxiliaries to, or substitutes for, a regular navy.
 The 'letters of marque' prevented privateers from being charged with piracy, which was an offence ordinarily punishable by death.

 Famous Elizabethan Pirates - the Golden Age of Pirates